xiaoqie007/regular-investing-in-box/docs/en/README.md

 >Making money is easy.
 All you need to have done is have invested in the Internet 20 years ago, because at that time the internet was the future of the world.
 Now, you should invest in AI, because AI is the future of the world.

 Actually, I have already designed a no-load, no-management-fee index fund.
 The working name is "Odyssey", and it should be issued in the US in October of 2020.
 It will be made up of about 30 investments, all in listed companies in the US and China.
-There is only one selection criterion:
+There is only one selection criterion/krīˈti(ə)rēən/:

 >"Who has constantly growing user data?"

 I agree with Sun Zhengyi's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:

 >No matter how good the algorithm is, it needs data to feed it.
-Public companies who have large and growing amounts of user data already have sufficient profit-making ability.
-If in the future algorithms are large trees, then growing amounts of data are fertile ground.
+Public companies who have large and growing amounts of user data already have sufficient/səˈfiSHənt/ profit-making ability.
+If in the future algorithms are large trees, then growing amounts of data are fertile/ˈfərtl/ ground.
 Without fertile ground, the trees can't grow.
 Most algorithm companies will in the end be used by large companies with data.

 When I started to buy lots of bitcoin in 2011, many people thought I was crazy.
 They all said the same thing: "Isn't it too risky?"
 They felt like it was too risky, but I had the opposite feeling: